-Shopify also has some of the best website builder tools we’ve tried.
-You can build a complete, professional e-commerce store without touching a line of code.
-In this article, we show you how to build a website with Shopify.
+Shopify also ranks highly in terms of the best website builders as regards the tools we’ve tried.
+You can build a complete, professional ecommerce store without touching a line of code - and in this article, we will show you how to build a website with Shopify.

 Step 1: Sign up for Shopify